Durham County Record Office: the official archive service for County Durham and Darlington

 Evening talks run for 1.5 hours, from 6.30pm to 8pm.

 All talks are now free (donations welcome on the day).

 See Events in our online shop for latest details.

 You can always find free exhibitions in the corridor leading to the Record Office search room.

 On the right hand side there's a permanent exhibition showcasing some of the treaures from our archive collections, including charters, estate maps, pit pony photos, an illustrated travel journal and the vivid artwork of a Durham Light Infantry First World War chaplain.

-On the left hand side you'll find a temporary exhibition which is usually on display for several months.
-Our current exhibition 'NHS 70' celebrates the National Health Service's achievements since its foundation in 1948.
+On the left hand side you'll find one or more temporary exhibitions which are usually on display for several months.